AgileVentures/av-static-website/source/blog_articles/2017-05-18-azure-mediawiki-stack.html.markdown

       drwxr-xr-x 7 root    root    4096 Apr 28 12:30 ..
       -rw-rw-r-- 1 bitnami bitnami 2006 May  1 15:41 debug-bitnami_mediawiki.log

-  was there another setting we missed?
+  Was there another setting we missed?
 Anyway, should be off in production for performance (I imagine)

 7. Add the Cite Extension